Skip to the content.

 cd bbtkv3

-This should generate executables in each subfolder of cmd
+This will generate executables in _build/.

 For cross-compiling:

-./build-mutliplatforms.sh X.X.X
+./build-multiplatforms.sh X.X.X

 where X.X.X is a version number